-In Australia and New Zealand, Veolia Water's 24 long term operational contracts provide water and wastewater services for three million people.
+In Australia and New Zealand, Veolia Water's 25 long term operational contracts provide water and wastewater services for up to three million people.

-The company is responsible for operating more than A$4 billion of water assets with more than 37 water and wastewater plants either under operation or under construction for future operation, and management.
+The company is responsible for operating more than A$4 billion of water assets with more than 40 water and wastewater plants either under operation or under construction for future operation.

 Veolia Water's extensive experience in operating and maintaining water and wastewater treatment facilities involves working to guarantee availability, maintain high environmental standards and be an active part of the local community.